Russian battlecruiser Pyotr Velikiy: 2008–2009 cruise

-On 30 March 2010 Pyotr Velikiy left the Northern Fleet for a new six-month deployment.
-During its six-month tour of duty, the warship passed through the Atlantic Ocean and the Mediterranean Sea before entering the Indian Ocean via the Suez Canal.
+On 30 March 2010, Pyotr Velikiy left the Northern Fleet for a new six-month deployment.
+During her six-month tour of duty, the warship passed through the Atlantic Ocean and the Mediterranean Sea before entering the Indian Ocean via the Suez Canal.
 In the Indian Ocean the cruiser conducted maneuvers with other Russian warships from the Black Sea Fleet.
 On 14 April the missile cruiser visited the Mediterranean port of Tartus in Syria.
-In September 2008, Russia was reported to be in talks with Syria about turning Tartus into a permanent base for Russian warships in the Middle East.

-In early May 2010 Pyotr Velikiy met up with the cruiser Moskva in the South China Sea.
+In early May, Pyotr Velikiy met up with the cruiser Moskva in the South China Sea.
 There they conducted joint exercises and held a traditional farewell ceremony on 5 May.
 The two vessels were due to arrive in Russia's Far Eastern port of Vladivostok to take part in the Vostok-2010 large-scale strategic exercise.

-On 29 September Pyotr Velikiy returned to its home base in the Northern Fleet after six months at sea.
+On 29 September Pyotr Velikiy returned to her home base in the Northern Fleet after six months at sea.
 The flagship of the Northern Fleet had covered about 28,000 nmi since the beginning of the mission on 30 March.

-2013
+On 28 July 2012, Russian President Vladimir Putin awarded Pyotr Velikiy the Order of Nakhimov "for the courage, selflessness and high level of professionalism demonstrated by the ship's personnel in performing combat task orders issued by naval command."
 During early September 2013 Pyotr Velikiy led a flotilla of Russian Navy ships through the Russian portion of the Northern Sea Route in preparation for establishment of regular patrols.